engagingnewsproject/enp-platform/wp-content/plugins/defender-security/readme.txt

 = Does Defender offer spam protection? =

 A high percentage of Trackbacks and Pingbacks are spam.
-Defender allows you to easily disable both, giving you added protection.
+Defender allows you to easily disable both, giving you added security and protection.

 = Will my site be protected from DDoS attacks? =